Device-Level Optimization Techniques for Solid-State Drives: A Survey

 \subsubsection{\textbf{Error Correction Codes}}

 Due to factors such as data retention, program disturb, read disturb, manufacturing defects, and universal radiation, NAND flash memory cells may experience random bit errors, known as raw bit errors.
-Raw bit error rate (RBER) is used to quantify these errors~\cite{micheloni2010inside}:
+These accumulated errors can lead to data corruption or even system failure.